posterkit/posterkit-sandbox/README.rst

 ---------------
 The people of `gafam.info`_ already maintain the Git repository `gafam-poster-translations`_.
-By building upon that, we used i18next_ to create a demo which uses the translated texts from the GitHub repository in real time.
+By building upon that, we used i18next_ in conjunction with `i18next-xhr-backend`_ to create a demo which uses the translated texts from the
+GitHub repository in real time.

 Enjoy: